lxschwalb/tone_ale/README.md

 ## Where to get one?
 Everything necesary to build your own Tone Ale is available on this repository, but if you want to buy a fully assembled Pedal send an email to toneagetechnology@gmail.com.
 Profits are donated to effective charities.

 Pedals will be sold for CHF125.
 In spirit of full transparency, I will share that my production cost per pedal is between CHF20 and CHF30 depending on a few varying factors.
+It would likely cost you more.
+It's cheaper for me since I'm producing it in bulk and already have a lot of the tools required.
 I will assume it's a fixed CHF25 and donate CHF100 for every pedal sold.
 This production cost does not include my time/labour, because that is done pro bono.

 For questions about my charity selection process, motivation for doing this, or if you have a prefered charity you want payment for your pedal donated to, you can also email toneagetechnology@gmail.com.